Navigating Between Editor Tabs

-To view all editor tabs and select the active editor
+Viewing all opened editor tabs and choosing the active editor

 If all opened tabs are shown in a single row, some of the tabs may become invisible.
 AppCode helps display the list of the opened editor tabs that did not fit in the editor window and have become invisible whereupon you can choose the tab to activate.

 On the main menu, choose

 The list of all the tabs that are opened but invisible appears.
 So doing the names of the tabs, which are currently visible, are displayed on the light background; the names of the tabs outside of the main window are shown on the darker background.

 - Click the name of the desired editor tab: